keepcosmos/beanmother/README.md

 }
 ```

-And, register to your custom ObjectMother.
+And, register the Converter in your custom BeanMother.

 ```java
 @Override